 How to embrace maximalist makeup

-So what does maximalist makeup actually look like for clients in 2026?
-According to Fihema, it’s not about piling everything on – it’s about impact, confidence and cohesion.
+So, what does maximalist makeup actually look like for clients in 2026?
+According to Fihema, it’s not about piling everything on – it’s about confidence and cohesion.
+“Clients will lean into bold, monochromatic moments – they’re so easy to adopt for a night out.”

-This approach also makes maximalism more wearable.
-By focusing on one hero colour or technique, MUAs can tailor expressive looks to suit a wider range of clients – including those who might usually favour more minimal styles.
+Both Fihema and Nency’s approaches also highlight the surprising wearability of maximalist makeup; by focusing on one hero colour or element, MUAs can tailor expressive looks to suit a wider range of clients – including those who might usually favour more minimal styles.

 How innovative makeup formulas are fuelling the trend